quintel/documentation/docs/main/scenario-tools/slider-comparison.md

  * **heat_demand**.
 This column will be ignored in the current version of the slider comparison analysis and should be left empty.

 :::warning Keep compatible
-Not keeping your scenario compatible with newer model versions can cause the model to break or lead to unforseen outcomes for your scenarios.
+Not keeping your scenario compatible with newer model versions can cause the model to break or lead to unforeseen outcomes for your scenarios.
 :::

 ### slider_comparison_settings.csv
-The `slider_comparison_settings.csv` file contains the slider settings of your scenario and the queries for which you would like to ontain the impact of slider settings.
+The `slider_comparison_settings.csv` file contains the slider settings of your scenario and the queries for which you would like to obtain the impact of slider settings.
 The first column contains a chosen name for the set of sliders you want to analyse.
 The second column contains the slider names of your set.
 A set could either contain multiple sliders or just an individual slider.
 A list of all slider keys can be found [here](https://energytransitionmodel.com/saved_scenarios/16707.csv) (CSV file).

 In the example below, the set name __set_space_heating_hot_water__ contains the sliders __households_heater_hybrid_hydrogen_heatpump_air_water_electricity_share__ and __households_heater_heatpump_ground_water_electricity_share__.
 The set name __households_heater_heatpump_air_water_electricity_share__ contains only one slider, which has the same slider name __households_heater_heatpump_air_water_electricity_share__.